-Our measurements of bird abundance at the valley-wide spatial scale have shown that bird populations vary significantly among years but that the spatial pattern of bird abundance and diversity across the HBR valley remains relatively constant (Rodenhouse & coworkers, unpubl. data).
+Our measurements of bird abundance at the valley-wide spatial scale have shown that bird populations vary significantly among years but that the spatial pattern of bird abundance and diversity across the HBR valley remains relatively constant.
 In stream salamanders, we have found surprising, fine-scale (e.g., within stream) patterns of evolutionary divergence within the HBR (Lowe et al. 2012).
-These patterns set the stage for exciting new research about the linkages and feedbacks among ecological, evolutionary and ecosystem process involving animals in the HBR ecosystem.
+These patterns set the stage for exciting new research about the linkages and feedbacks among ecological, evolutionary and ecosystem process involving animals in the HBR ecosystem. .
+We will take advantage of spatial patterning in ecosystem characteristics and processes to test hypotheses about the relative influence of abiotic variables (climate, soil moisture, aspect, etc.), vegetation variables (composition, structure, productivity) and trophic interactions on the abundances and species associations of animals across the landscape.
+We will address the following question:

+Approach.
 To complement the ongoing surveys of birds, small mammals, Lepidoptera and salamanders, we will monitor the spatial patterns of other key animal groups to evaluate spatial and temporal concordance of patterns across groups and to quantify how these patterns are linked to ecosystem processes playing out on the hydropedologic template.
 New surveys will include large mammal activity using motion-detecting, infrared game cameras that have been positioned throughout the HBR valley since the fall of 2014.
 Systematic sampling of bat populations began in 2015 and will continue with a combination of (1) continuous automated recording of bat calls in selected locations known to have high bat use, and (2) short-term sampling (also via ultrasonic detectors) of multiple locations drawn from those of the valley-wide bird studies.
 To assess patterns and abundances of litter and soil invertebrates (the brown food web), 20 sites, located along two elevational transects within northern hardwood forest (from ~ 300 to 750 m asl, one each with northern and southern aspects) will be monitored each year during two key seasons: late spring and mid-fall.
 Both litter and soil samples will be processed using the Berlese and Baermann funnel extraction methods (ref xxxx) to identify all invertebrates to at least the level required to infer functional group, and to genera or species when possible.
-We will take advantage of spatial patterning in ecosystem characteristics and processes to test hypotheses about the relative influence of abiotic variables (climate, soil moisture, aspect, etc.), vegetation variables (composition, structure, productivity) and trophic interactions on the abundances and species associations of animals across the landscape.

 2.6 HBR research infrastructure for the 21st century